stvnorg/stvnorg/README.md

 Over the past year, I’ve completed multiple **DataCamp certifications** and built several **hands-on ML projects** that merge DevOps reliability with MLOps automation.
 I'm moving from writing code from scratch to a more creative and "designer-type" tasks:
 - understanding the big picture,
+- define the project's tech specs and the requirements,
 - guide ChatGPT and ClaudeAI to generate the code,
 - evaluate and debug the outputs,
 - and iteratively refine the pipeline.